acmumn/website/content/events/2022-04-25-project-meeting-6.md

 ztime = "17:00"
 +++

-**The eInk displays have finally arrived!** Continue building cool eInk displays with ACM!
+Finish building a cool eInk display with ACM!

 <!-- more -->
 Are you looking for a cool project to add to your resume?